cetteup/update-plex-ipv6-access-url/README.md

 ## Usage

 A simple example: You are running Plex on an Ubuntu server and set Plex up to listen on the `ens18` interface.
 Your Plex library resides in the default location, which is `/var/lib/plexmediaserver/Library/Application Support/Plex Media Server`.
-Assuming you are currently in the directly we placed the script in, you would run the script like so:
+Assuming you are currently in the directory you placed the script in, you would run the script like so:

 ```bash
 ./update-plex-ipv6-access-url.sh ens18 "/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Preferences.xml"